Export Ban

 Vietnam Draft Foreign Trade Decree Adds E‑Cigarettes and Heated Tobacco Products to Prohibited Import and Export List

-Vietnam is proposing to ban the import and export of e-cigarettes and heated tobacco products, with a WTO comment deadline of April 15, 2026.
-This measure signals a total market closure for these nicotine delivery systems, requiring immediate supply chain and market access reassessment for affected manufacturers.
+Vietnam is proposing a total ban on the import and export of e-cigarettes and heated tobacco products through a revised foreign trade decree.
+This move signals a complete market closure for nicotine delivery systems, requiring manufacturers to immediately reassess regional market access and supply chain strategies.

 France: National Assembly Adopts Bill to Ban Added Sugars in Infant and Young Child Foods

-The French National Assembly has adopted a bill to ban added sugars in foods for infants and young children, effective January 1, 2028.
-Manufacturers must initiate product reformulations and monitor forthcoming ministerial orders that will define specific exemptions and permissible sugar levels.
+France has adopted a bill to ban added sugars in foods for infants and young children effective January 2028.
+Manufacturers must prioritize product reformulations and monitor upcoming ministerial orders that will define specific exemptions and permissible sugar limits.

 Romania Issues Joint Order on Prior Approval for Diesel and Crude Oil Export and Intra-Community Supply